ambrosiogabe/ambrosiogabe.github.io/_posts/2023-02-02-a-review-of-clean-code.md

 }
 ```

-Now, I agree with Bob that this is a very poorly written function, but I disagree with the propsed fixes that Bob presents.
+Now, I agree with Bob that this is a very poorly written function, but I disagree with the proposed fixes that Bob presents.
 Bob proposes to fix this method by shortening it to this (I say shortening, but you can see the *actual* entirety of this monstrosity at the end of this section):

 ```java
 public static String renderPageWithSEtupAndTeardown(